matsu911/ckeditor5-phoenix/README.md

 end
 ```

 The events are send automatically when the content is modified.
-It's possible to change debounce time for the events by setting `debounce` attribute on the editor component:
+It's possible to change debounce time for the events by setting `debounce_ms` attribute on the editor component:

 ```heex
 <.ckeditor value={@content} change_event debounce_ms={500} />